Minivera/Carleton-Web-Dev/src/react-course-website/README.md

 };
 ```

 We then return the JSX structure to render.
 You will notice that, to print the message, we use the `{}` notation and write the message variable inside of it.
-In JSX, whenever you use `{}`, is tells the compiler to execute whatever JavaScript code is in these brackets.
-In this case, "executing" a variable means printing it inside of the HTML structure.
+In JSX, whenever you use `{}`, it tells the compiler to evaluation the JavaScript expression is in these brackets.
+In this case, "evaluating" a variable means printing it inside of the HTML structure.

 Finally, we use `ReactDOM.render` to render the application component into the `#app` div inside our HTML file.
 In JSX, components are created exactly like normal HTML nodes.
-By writing `<App message="Hello from React" />`, we tell React to execute the `App` function created above an pass the attribute `message` with any value we want.
-Anything we add inside the HTML-like syntax will be given to the `props` parameter of the `App` function.
+By writing `<App message="Hello from React" />`, we tell React to execute the `App` function created above and pass the attribute `message` with any value we want.
+Any `key={value}` pair we add inside the HTML-like syntax will be given to the `props` parameter of the `App` function.
 We can also very easily pass JavaScript code by using the `{}`, like we'll see later.

-Save the `index.jsx` file and then add `<script src="./index.jsx"></script>` at the end of the body tag to tell parcel to load that file.
+Save the `index.jsx` file and then add `<script src="./index.jsx"></script>` at the end of the body tag in `index.html` to tell parcel to load that file.
 After a few seconds, the application should update with a "Hello, World!" and the message rendered on the screen.
-Feel free to play around with this example until you're familiar with how it works, then we can switch to the next part.
+Feel free to play around with this example by changing the provided message or adding some HTML tags until you're familiar with how it works, then we can switch to the next part.

 ## Real application
 Now that we have everything set-up, we can start building a real application.
 Let's create a `app.jsx` file inside the `src` folder and copy the `App` component there, like this: